freenas/freenas-docs/userguide/sharing.rst

    Creating the User and Group

-Authenticated share can now be tested from any SMB client.
+The authenticated share can now be tested from any SMB client.
 For example, to test an authenticated share from a Windows system, open Explorer and click on :guilabel:`Network`.
 For this configuration example, a system named *FREENAS* appears with a share named